Positron Emission Tomography / CT

 FDG-avid primary tumor (SUVmax typically 5-15), metastatic lesions in liver/lungs/lymph nodes.
 Normal colon shows mild physiologic uptake, but focal intense uptake suggests malignancy.

-Lung Cancer Staging on PET-CT
+Lung Cancer Staging on PET-CT: What It Shows, Cost & Prepara

 FDG-avid (hypermetabolic) lesions correlated with anatomic CT findings.
 Primary lung mass, lymph node involvement, distant metastases to liver, bone, adrenal glands, or brain.